mguppy/final-portfolio/portfolio/README2.md

 SO THAT I can assess whether they're a good candidate for an open position

 ## Description
 Allows employers to view a few of my most recent projects and resume.
-There's also a homepage that tells the employer a little bit about me as well as a contact page where they can get into contact with me.
+There's also a homepage that tells the employer a little bit about me as well as a contact page where they can reach out to me.

 ## GitHub Deployed Link
 https://budget-tracker-maryam-uta.herokuapp.com/